ibrahimahmed443/express-crud/README.md

 A basic CRUD app written in Express/Node for a books collection using Mongodb.

 Note: This app should only be used for learning purposes.
-This is not a production-ready code.
+This is not a production-ready code and is it's a work-in-progress.

+Note: App is now live at http://express-books-app.herokuapp.com/books

 Install